Mile Oak: Notable buildings and areas

 East Sussex County Council bought 12 acre of land at Mile Oak in 1937 and built Portslade Girls' School on the site.
 Pupils moved from a smaller school in Wellington Road in Portslade.
 The new building cost £19,800 and opened in 1940.
 It merged with Portslade Boys' School in Portslade High Street in 1972 to form Portslade Community College, which operated across both sites.
 The Chalky Road building was extended soon after this, and a library which could be used by the public was also provided.
 Until it opened in May 1975, Mile Oak residents had to make do with "a few boxes of books in the community centre".
 The school is now called Portslade Aldridge Community Academy and is based solely at Mile Oak, the Portslade High Street site having been sold to another school.
+The city council announced in June 2023 that the library would close on 21 July 2023.

 Portslade Industrial School, a "handsome structure of red brick", was built jointly by London County Council (who ran it from 1913) and Brighton Corporation in 1904 at a cost of £30,000.
 It was a reform school for boys, many of whom were sent there from outside Sussex.
 Later names were Mile Oak School, Mile Oak Approved School and finally (in 1971) Mile Oak Community Home.
 It closed in 1977, and after a brief period when the sixth form of Portslade Community College occupied it, the building and its attached farm were demolished and the site redeveloped for housing.

 Mile Oak Primary School opened in September 1965 on a site on Graham Avenue bought by East Sussex County Council 11 years earlier.
 It was designed by architect J. Catchpole and cost £48,000.
 By the start of the 21st century it had grown to be the largest primary school in the city of Brighton and Hove; an extension was built in 1999 at a cost of £475,000.
 Hill Park School, for children with special educational needs, was created in September 2019 from the merger of Hillside and Downs Park Schools.
 Downs Park School opened on its site on Foredown Road in October 1961, four years after it was established in the church hall of Bishop Hannington Memorial Church in West Blatchington.
 Hillside School opened three years later on an adjacent site.